(Scroll down to see the video)

 Vigorously work the loaded shaving brush into your wet skin.
 Use a scrubbing motion to work the paste lather into your skin in all areas to be shaved.

 Add small amounts of warm water to your brush as needed to create a slick, protective layer.
 A few drips and drabs of water added to your brush will help loosen up the soap on your skin.
 Once you have worked the additional water into the lather, switch from scrubbing to painting the lather on, smoothing it out and making sure you have good coverage.
-Look for the lather to have a nearly yogurt like consistency.
+Look for the lather to have a near yogurt-like consistency.

 Reapply for additional passes.
 If you find that the remaining soap on your brush is not enough to provide a good lather, simply load more soap and continue.